TEAMMATES/gsoc-2018/Sun_Shengran/progress.md

 Week 2 Retrospect:

-This week I created a new attribute "deletedAt" in storage for "Courses" and set the value every time user deleted a course instead of actually deleting it.
+This week I created a new attribute "deletedAt" in storage for "Courses", and set the value of "deletedAt" every time user deleted a course instead of actually deleting it.
 I also managed to create a Recycle Bin table layout for deleted courses in instructor recovery page.
 The major difficulty I faced this week is that the new attribute I created cannot be updated, thus the courses deleted by user cannot be shown in Recycle Bin.
-But later I found out that instead of actually updating the course, it creates a new course and add it directly to the datastore.
+But later I found out that instead of actually updating the attributes in course, "updateCourse" method creates a new course and adds this course directly to the datastore.

 Week 3 Plan:
 - [x] Modify instructor delete items features by setting "deletedDate" without actually deleting the items